Study Abroad in Dublin

 Summer

 The summer session does not have multiple track options.
-All students will take classes alongside other study abroad students in areas such as Irish culture, business, and history.
-The courses will be taught by local professors, and will be designed for students studying abroad.
+You will take classes alongside other study abroad students in areas such as Irish culture, business, and history.
+The courses are taught by local professors and are designed for students studying abroad.
 Course descriptions and syllabi can be found on the Full Course List page.
 Participating in an internship is also an option.

 Full Course List